kubernetes/website/content/en/blog/_posts/2023-10-18-gateway-api-time-to-switch-i2gw/index.md

 API makes it possible to describe a wider array of routing configurations and models.

-The transition from Ingress API to Gateway API in Kubernetes is driven by advantages and advanced functionalities that the Gateway API offers, with its foundation built on four core principles: a role-oriented approach, portability, expressiveness and extensibility.
+The transition from Ingress API to Gateway API in Kubernetes is driven by advantages and advanced functionalities that Gateway API offers, with its foundation built on four core principles: a role-oriented approach, portability, expressiveness and extensibility.

 ### A role-oriented approach